stolostron/rhacm-docs/install/install_connected.md

   kubectl apply -k multiclusterhub/
   ```

-7. You can access your instance from following URL: https://multicloud-console.apps.${HOST_URL} <!--???? -->
+7. You can access your instance from following URL: https://multicloud-console.apps.${HOST_URL} <!--???? brandi: wondering what the questions marks mean here?-->